Documentation Contents:

 The included icons are from game-icons.net licensed under CC 3.0.

-The RetroBot mascot has the ability to display signs, icons, logos, or other similar images.
-Some icons have been included for example, but the icon system is made for customize-ability for your own app or game, since the robot can be used for simple communications as a companion, guide, or presenter.
-For free icons, have a look at https://game-icons.net/.
+The RetroBot mascot can display signs, icons, logos, or other images.
+Some icons are included as examples, but the system is made for custom use in your app/game since the robot can serve as a companion, guide, or presenter.
+For free icons, see https://game-icons.net/.

-In development, you may implement the icons (or your own iconic graphics) any way you wish.
-There is also a simple program provided on the character for changing icons and colors.
+You may implement icons however you wish.
+A simple program is provided on the character for changing icons and colors.

 Color foldout: